cache-roaster/OpenComposer/docs/APP_en.md

 ## Overview
 1. Enter the directory name to store all applications in `apps_dir` in `./conf.yml.erb`.
 Here, set it to `apps_dir: ./apps`.
 2. Create a directory for applications under `./apps/`.
 If the application name is `test`, create `./apps/test`.
-3. Create the following configuration files in the directory.
+3. Create the configuration files `form.yml` and `manifest.yml` in `./apps/test`.
 To write the files in Embedded Ruby format, rename the files to `form.yml.erb` and `manifest.yml.erb`, respectively.
 - `./apps/test/form.yml`: Settings for the web form
 - `./apps/test/manifest.yml`: Description of the application